Travelbound logo

 With something new on every corner, New York is the perfect choice to create a unique school trip experience.
 Add a guided tour of the financial district to inspire business students or dig deep into the prolific street art scene, the possibilities are endless.

-We can recommend dozens of excursions popular with other schools, or there’s hundreds more new ones to explore – just let us know what you need and we’ll sort the rest!
+We can recommend dozens of excursions popular with other schools, or there are hundreds more new ones to explore – just let us know what you need and we’ll sort the rest!

 Learn more